The Saeima1 has adopted and

 (2) Re-use of information generated as a result of official publication and systematisation thereof shall be organised by the keeper of the information system of official publications.
 Re-use of the officially published entries of the Enterprise Register shall be ensured by the keeper of the information system of the Enterprise Register.

-(3) In reproducing an external regulatory enactment, the conformity thereof with the official publication shall be ensured, as well as the date of the official publication and the number of the issue, in which the regulatory enactment and amendments thereto, if any, have been published, shall be indicated.
+(3) In reproducing an external regulatory enactment, the conformity thereof with the official publication shall be ensured as well as the date of the official publication and the number of the issue in which the regulatory enactment and amendments thereto, if any, have been published shall be indicated.

 Section 19.
 Transfer of Official Publications to the Archives and Constant Preservation of the National Cultural Heritage

 1) for permanent national storage in the National Archives of Latvia.
-Official publications of the current year shall be transferred to national storage to the National Archives of Latvia until 31 December of the following year;
+Official publications of the current year shall be transferred for national storage to the National Archives of Latvia until 31 December of the following year;

 2) to the Latvian National Library within one working day from the day when the issue was published in order to ensure constant preservation of the official publication as the national cultural heritage, processing and use thereof.

-1. With the coming into force of this Law the Law On the Procedures for the Proclamation, Publication, Coming into Force and Validity of Laws and Other Acts Adopted by the Saeima, President and Cabinet (Latvijas Republikas Saeimas un Ministru Kabineta Ziņotājs, 1994, No. 13; 2003, No. 8; Latvijas Vēstnesis, 2009, No. 205), is repealed.
+1. With the coming into force of this Law, the law On the Procedures for the Proclamation, Publication, Coming into Force, and Validity of Laws and Other Acts Adopted by the Saeima, President and Cabinet (Latvijas Republikas Saeimas un Ministru Kabineta Ziņotājs, 1994, No. 13; 2003, No. 8; Latvijas Vēstnesis, 2009, No. 205) is repealed.